photoprism/photoprism-docs/docs/getting-started/faq.md

 Please note that we do not have the resources to provide private users with dependencies and [TensorFlow libraries](https://dl.photoprism.app/tensorflow/) for their personal environments.
-We recommend learning Docker if you are using Linux as it saves developers a lot of time and helps avoid "works for me" moments, see [next question](#why-are-you-using-docker).
+We recommend giving Docker a try if you use Linux as it saves developers a lot of time when building, testing, and deploying complex applications like PhotoPrism.
+It also effectively helps avoid "works for me" moments and missing dependencies, see [next question](#why-are-you-using-docker).

 #### Installation Packages ####